-It’s a different team than last year’s was — older, wiser — but Browning wishes the same methods and practices that nearly resulted in a national championship last season to remain consistent.
+It’s a different team than last year’s was — older, wiser — but Browning wishes that the same methods and practices that nearly resulted in a national championship last season remain consistent.

 “We’re going to try to talk about only today’s practice,” Browning said.
 “Getting better each and every day.
 I think we’re off to a good start.”